Legalization History of Cannabis in the United States

 States Defying Federal Law: A Trend Towards Legalization

 Despite the War on Drugs and the “Just Say No” influence, public perception was changing.
 In 1996, California flexed its power and became the first state to legalize medical marijuana with Proposition 215.
-This movement sparked a trend in legalization across the country, one that continues to blaze to date.
+This movement sparked a trend in marijuana legalization across the country, one that continues to blaze to date.

 Alaska and Oregon followed suit in 1998 and legalized medical marijuana as well.

-In November 2012, Colorado and Washington became the first two states to legalize marijuana for recreational use.
-Today, a total of thirty-seven states have approved the use of medical marijuana, and eighteen states have legalized the plant’s recreational use.
+In November 2012, Colorado and Washington became the first two states to legalize recreational marijuana.

 In a rare display of prudence and wisdom, the federal government defers to the states’ rights on this.
 The Department of Justice (DOJ) stated it wouldn’t prosecute anyone in compliance with state law [1].